ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 *Subscribers* to that topic get *notified* whenever a message arrives under a topic, and the appropriate message is forwarded to them.
 Depending on the particular publish-subscribe model and implementation, clients can be either publishers or subscribers or both.

-The Broker and Handle Distributor are considered to be Trusted Third Parties (TTPs) for all participating entities, including Attesters and Verifiers.
+The Broker and Handle Distributor are considered to be Trusted Third Parties (TTPs) for all participating entities, including Attesters and Verifiers (see also {{security-and-privacy-considerations}}).
-These entities must establish a trust relationship with the broker and handle distributor, as these components are responsible for the secure and reliable dissemination of critical protocol information such as Handles and Attestation Results.
+These entities must establish a trust relationship with the Broker and handle distributor, as these components are responsible for the secure and reliable dissemination of critical protocol information such as Handles and Attestation Results.

-The trustworthiness of the broker and handle distributor is essential, as they manage the flow of sensitive attestation data and are pivotal in maintaining the integrity and confidentiality of the attestation process.
+The trustworthiness of the Broker and handle distributor is essential, as they manage the flow of sensitive attestation data and are pivotal in maintaining the integrity and confidentiality of the attestation process.
 This trust can be established through mechanisms such as pre-shared keys, certificates issued by a trusted certificate authority, or through a secure registration process that validates their authenticity and reliability.

 Ensuring the security of these entities is vital, as any compromise could undermine the entire attestation process.